NiShAK-uMAri/LLM-Q-A-Application/README.md

 ## Usage Guidelines

+### To run "Ask the Doc App" on your local machine, follow these steps:

+Clone the Repository: Clone this repository to your local machine using git clone.

+Install Dependencies:

+Ensure you have Python installed.
+Install required packages using pip install -r requirements.txt.
+Set Up Google Generative API Key: You must have an Google Generative API key to use this app.
+If you don't have one, you can obtain it from Googlegenerative's website.

+Run the Streamlit App:

 - Access the application through your web browser following the execution of the Streamlit command.

 - Utilize the file uploader feature to upload your .txt document seamlessly.